CMSgov/bluebutton-sample-client-django/README.md

 This client demonstrates authenticating to the Blue Buttom API and subsequent FHIR API calls.
 It demonstrates the OAuth2 Server Side web application flow where a `client_secret` is used.

-This client has been upgraded to Django 1.11.16.
+This client has been upgraded to Python 3 with Django 1.11.16.

 ## Status and Contributing